Multi-Center Federated Learning: Clients Clustering for Better Personalization: Introduction

 The vanilla FL addresses a practical setting of distributed learning, where 1) the central server is not allowed to access any user data which protects users' privacy, and 2) the data distribution over different users is non-IID, which is a natural assumption of real-world applications.
-However, early FL approaches~\cite{mcmahan2017communication,yang2019federated} use only one global model as a single-center to aggregate the information of all users.
+However, early FL approaches~\cite{mcmahan2017communication}\cite{yang2019federated} use only one global model as a single-center to aggregate the information of all users.
 The stochastic gradient descent (SGD) for single-center aggregation is designed for IID data, and therefore, conflicts with the non-IID setting in FL.
+The observed data in each device are generated or produced by the user.
+The dataset across devices are usually non-IID that reflects different preferences or decision logic of users.
+We assume the whole population could be partitioned into different clusters or groups in which the users have similar preferences.
+Therefore, learning an intelligent model customised for each group with non-IID data can assist users to make decision-making by considering personal preferences.

 Recently, the non-IID or heterogeneity challenge of FL has been studied to improve the robustness of global models against outlier/adversarial users and devices~\cite{ghosh2019robust,li2018federated,li2019feddane}.
-Moreover, \citeauthor{sattler2019clustered}~\shortcite{sattler2019clustered} proposed an idea of clustered FL (FedCluster) that addresses the non-IID issue by dividing the users into multiple clusters.
+Moreover, ~\cite{sattler2019clustered} proposed an idea of clustered FL (FedCluster) that addresses the non-IID issue by dividing the users into multiple clusters.
 However, the hierarchical clustering in FedCluster is achieved by multiple rounds of bipartite separation, each requiring the federated SGD algorithm to run until convergence.
 Hence, its computational and communication efficiency will become bottlenecks when applied to a large-scale FL system.
-More recently, \citeauthor{mansour2020three}~\shortcite{mansour2020three} and \citeauthor{ghosh2020efficient}~\shortcite{ghosh2020efficient} proposed to cluster the local models according to the loss of hypothesis.
+More recently, ~\cite{mansour2020three} and ~\cite{ghosh2020efficient} proposed to cluster the local models according to the loss of hypothesis.
 In particular, each user will try all $K$ global models representing $K$ clusters, and then select the best global model as the cluster ID by considering the lowest loss of running the global model on local data.
 However, this posts high communication and computation overheads because the selected nodes will spend more resources for receiving and running multiple global models.

 In this paper, we propose a novel multi-center FL framework that updates multiple global models by aggregating information from multiple user groups.
 In particular, the datasets of the users in the same group are likely to be generated or derived from the same or similar distribution.
 We formulate the problem of the multi-center FL as the joint clustering of users, and then optimizing of the global model for users in each cluster.
 In particular, (1) each user's local model is assigned to its closest global model, and (2) the global model in each cluster leads to the smallest loss over all the associated users.
 The proposed multi-center FL not only inherits the communication efficiency of the federated SGD but also retains the capability of handling non-IID data on heterogeneous datasets.
 Lastly, we propose a new optimization method in line with EM algorithm to train our model.